Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 Understanding Salvage Title Vehicles

 A salvage title is a permanent designation placed on a vehicle's title when an insurance company declares it a total loss.
 This happens when the cost to repair the damage exceeds a specific threshold of the vehicle's pre-damage value.
-Total loss thresholds vary significantly by state — for example, Oklahoma raised its threshold from 60% to 70% in early 2026, while states like Colorado and Texas use a 100% threshold, and many states use a total loss formula instead of a fixed percentage.
-While a salvaged vehicle might seem like a great opportunity to buy a car at a steep discount, the insurance implications can significantly complicate your decision.
+Total loss thresholds vary significantly by state — for example, Colorado and Texas use a 100% threshold, Florida, Minnesota, Missouri, and Oregon use 80%, while many states cluster around 75%.
+Many other states, including California, Arizona, Illinois, Massachusetts, New Jersey, and Washington, use a Total Loss Formula (TLF) instead of a fixed percentage.
+Oklahoma's Senate Bill 1920 passed both chambers — the Senate 48-0 on February 23, 2026, and the House on May 6, 2026 — raising its threshold from 60% to 70%, effective November 1, 2026.

 Vehicles earn salvage titles through various types of damage including collisions, floods, fires, hail damage, vandalism, or theft recovery.
 Once an insurance company determines that repairs would cost more than the vehicle's worth, they brand the title as "salvage."
 At this point, the vehicle cannot legally be driven on public roads until it undergoes proper repairs and passes state inspection requirements.

 The distinction between salvage and rebuilt titles is crucial for insurance purposes.
 A salvage title indicates the vehicle is currently unfit for the road, while a rebuilt title means the car has been repaired and inspected by state authorities.
-Understanding this difference is essential because it directly impacts your ability to secure insurance coverage.
+This difference directly impacts your ability to secure insurance coverage.
 Learn more about how insurers decide whether to repair or total your vehicle.

 Critical Distinction